sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Create the sales order page
 By default your new application contains a page with title and text fields.
 In this step, you will focus on turning this page into your app – by adding components like input boxes and buttons, and then styling them.

-This is creating the user interface or UI.
+This is known as creating the user interface, also known as the UI.

->Note that there are 2 tabs for this step.
+>Note that there are 2 tabs for this tutorial step.
 >
 >- You can do the first tab, **Basic steps**, which we recommend and which will teach you about UI components, stylizing them, and organizing them on the page.
 >